mzufferey/omics/index.md

 A Detailed Catalogue of Multi-Omics Methodologies for Identification of Putative Biomarkers and Causal Molecular Networks in Translational Cancer Research A Detailed Catalogue of Multi-Omics Methodologies for Identification of Putative Biomarkers and Causal Molecular Networks in Translational Cancer

+A list of targetable drivers was provided by the PCAWG driver group (Rheinbay et al., 2020).

 *Datasets*